radicleart/clarity-examples/README.md

-# Clarity Hackathon Level 2 2020
+# Clarity in the Community

-## Clarity in the Community
+A library of implementations of the examples in the [clarity reference](https://docs.blockstack.org/core/smart/clarityref) intended as a community resource for developers wishing to learn Clarity.

-Intention is to provide implementations of the examples in the [clarity reference](https://docs.blockstack.org/core/smart/clarityref) as a community resource for developers wishing to learn Clarity.
+Collaboration welcome - pull requests wanted!

 ## Unit Tests